iterative/dvc.org/public/static/docs/command-reference/metrics/show.md

   overwrite it for the current command run only – It may fail to produce any results or parse files that are not in a corresponding format in this case.

-- `-a`, `--all-branches` - get and print metric file contents across all Git branches.
+- `-a`, `--all-branches` - print metric file contents in all Git branches instead of just those present in the current workspace.
 It can be used to compare different experiments.

-- `-T`, `--all-tags` - get and print metric file contents across all Git tags.
+- `-T`, `--all-tags` - print metric file contents in all Git tags.
 Similar to `-a` above.
 Note that both options can be combined, for example using the `-aT` flag.

 - `-R`, `--recursive` - determines the metric files to show by searching each target directory and its subdirectories for DVC-files to inspect. `targets` is